 Chaos erupts at Union Square during livestreamer Kai Cenat's giveaway

-NEW YORK - Chaos erupted Friday after a large, rowdy crowd gathered at Union Square, apparently gathered for YouTuber Kai Cenat's giveaway.
+NEW YORK - Chaos erupted Friday after a large, rowdy crowd gathered at Union Square for YouTuber Kai Cenat's giveaway.

 Watch Chopper 2 live over the scene